david-macmahon/SpectrogramRecipes.jl/README.md

 # SpectrogramRecipes

-Recipes for plotting spectrogram data.
+Recipes for plotting spectrogram data stored in an `AxisArray`.

 # Description

-`SpectrogramRecipes` provide the plotting functions `spectrogram` and `spectrogram!` for plotting spectrogram data.
+`SpectrogramRecipes` provide the plotting functions `spectrogram` and `spectrogram!` for plotting spectrogram data stored in an `AxisArray`.
 These functions are very similar to `heatmap` and `heatmap!`, but they provide some additional conveniences tailored to spectrogram data.

-- Integration with `AxisArrays`
+- Axes ticks are taken from `AxisArray` in axis order
 - Works with `Unitful` values for the `AxisArray` axes (requires `UnitfulRecipes`)
 - Plot attribute `wf` (short for for *waterfall*) to transpose data to be plotted
+- Plot attributes `xticks` and `yticks` specify number of tick marks per axis

 # Spectrograms